Sometimes when divorcing people in New Jersey learn how complex the NJ divorce laws are, they give up on trying to understand them.

 • And many other factors

-Even if one earned the paycheck and the other ran the home, the court usually treats both as equal partners in what was built.
+The law presumes that both spouses contributed.
+Even if only one earned the paycheck and the other ran the home, the court usually treats both as equal partners in what was built.

 That is why property division often ends up close to equal.